chazmatazz/pymorphous/doc/index.rst

 Welcome to PyMorphous's documentation!
 ======================================

-Contents:

-Documentation is located at http://code.google.com/p/pymorphous/
+Documentation is located at http://code.google.com/p/pymorphous/.
+I am working to migrate the documentation to Sphinx.

 .. toctree::
    :maxdepth: 2